I try to distill the most impactful knowledge over a long time.

 Why to meditate?

-It lowers anxiety; brings higher emotional control; enhances navigating through complex decisions or problems (i.e. it's making me a better designer).
+It lowers anxiety; brings higher emotional control; enhances navigating through complex problems (i.e. it's making me a better designer).
 Read more in a guide to

 What is the most important and neglected idea about the way people communicate?

 The density of information.
 The shorter the more valuable the message is (while the creator simultaneously preserves its depth and quality).
 On this website, I try to use as little words as possible. 💡A quick tip: By default books are long.
 I often "read books" by watching authors summarizing them in a 1.5h podcast or YouTube lecture.
 Often it's even a better content because authors simplify idea and communicate them in the most direct way.
 For example, listen to Sam Harris systematically sourcing Nick Bostrom's top ideas from four of his most influential papers.

 Wisdom is just covering blind spots in one's mental model map of knowledge | Charlie Munger read more